MDSplus/Documentation/docs/reference/mdstcl.md

 * The tagname must be unique for a given tree.
 * Tagnames can be up to 23 characters in length and must consist of an alphabetic character followed by up to 22 alphanumeric or underscore characters.
 * **Note**: The `add tag` command can only be used when you have opened the tree using the `edit` command.

-> Note from Mark W: This character limit also applies to the forthcoming MDSplus v8.0 release. (include in documentation as per note on `add node`)

 ### `clean TREE_NAME [/shot=SHOT_NUMBER]`